- About Us

 Often, family law cases are the result of an unfortunate circumstance.
-Child custody cases are typically a direct consequence of divorce, for example.
+Child custody cases are typically a direct consequence of divorce or a break up, for example.
 Property division ensues when a couple splits up.
 In some of these scenarios, individuals are not mentally or physically prepared for the process at hand, and the case does not go well for them.

-No matter the situation, it’s important for you to know that a family law verdict does not need to be permanent.
-Just as with other areas of law, it’s possible to appeal the decision in your family law case.
+No matter the situation, it’s important for you to know that a family law order does not need to be permanent.
+Just as with other areas of law, it’s possible to modify or sometimes appeal the decision.
 If you believe that the court did not consider all the information or misapplied the law, an appeal may be appropriate.

 Our firm has been working in the family law sector for many years.
 With decades of combined experience, we provide expert advice that is unparalleled in our industry.
 No other Denver family law firm provides the same level of expertise, strategy, and tenacity as we do.
 You can count on us to protect what matters most.

 Though the appeals process can be complicated, our decades of experience provide us with the confidence to win your appeal.
-We understand that the legal system isn’t always perfect, and we work diligently to correct any errors or improper verdicts that may occur.
+We understand that the legal system isn’t always perfect, and we work diligently to correct errors of law that may occur.

-An appeal happens when a judge makes a decision that is not based on the evidence at hand or did not correctly apply the law to your case.
+An appeal may be appropriate when a judge makes a decision that is not based on the evidence at hand or did not correctly apply the law to your case.
 Though these situations are rare, they do occur.
 An appeal is a process by which we show the court that the judge made a mistake and that your case should be reconsidered.

 Appeals can happen in family law cases of all kinds, including:

-If you believe that a judge misinterpreted the facts or misapplied the laws in your case, our team can help you to file an appeal.
+If you believe that a judge misinterpreted the facts or misapplied the laws in your case, our team can help you to decide whether to file an appeal.

 You do not have long to file an appeal in Colorado family law court.
-In fact, the window of time is between 21 and 49 days.
-To begin your appeal, you must have the written verdict, which can take some time as well.
+In fact, the window of time is between 14 and 49 days.
+To begin your appeal, you must have the written order, which can take some time as well.
 Time is of the essence in these cases.
-With only five weeks to file your appeal, it’s important to begin working right away.
+With only weeks to file your appeal, it’s important to begin working right away.

 With such a short window of time for you to create an appeal, it’s essential to have legal representation to help.
 The process moves quickly, and we must build a viable case in a very short amount of time.
-Trying to navigate this process on your own is nearly impossible.
+Trying to navigate this process on your own can feel impossible.